c5k1m/cse15l-lab-reports/lab-report-1-week2.md

 # Step 4: Moving Files with `scp`

 One of the commands when dealing with files is `scp`, which takes a file and moves it from one location to another location.
-To move a file from your computer to another server, like the CSE building basement, use the syntax `scp `.
+To move a file from your computer to another server, like the CSE building basement, use the syntax `scp`.
 The below picture includes a screenshot of a Java file that was created as well as the code that moves the file from the CSE server to the local computer.
+As we can see, after moving the file from the local computer to the CSE basement computers, we type `ls` and see that the file is in our home directory.

 ![Image](https://user-images.githubusercontent.com/81746604/149584082-12c6ebb4-6786-428f-a3cb-a716c43d1038.png)